 The conversation examining ReactJS vs. React Native is a common one in the app development field.
-However, even seasoned developers don't understand the significant differences underlying the "React vs React Native" argument.
+However, even seasoned developers can be unclear on the nuances in the React vs React Native argument.

-The easy way to explain the major differences is: ReactJS is more web-based, while React Native contributes to the mobile framework.
-But the differences are more in-depth than that.
+The easy way to explain the major differences is: React is more web-based, while React Native contributes to the mobile framework.

 History on React Native vs ReactJS

-Other applications acquired by Facebook later utilized React JS in their programming, including Instagram, a giant leap from relying on HTML programming only.
-What’s fascinating about the React Native vs. The ReactJS topic is that while ReactJS offers great benefits, React Native is often favored as it can simply do more.
-(More about this later.)
+Other applications acquired by Facebook later utilized ReactJS in their programming, including Instagram, a giant leap from relying only on HTML.
+What’s fascinating about the React Native vs. ReactJS topic is that while ReactJS offers great benefits, React Native is often favored as it can simply do more.

 Technical Overview: React vs React Native

-What is React JS
+What is ReactJS?

 ReactJS is one of the few tools that can update and render components when your data changes, if not the only one.
 What’s more, ReactJS gives coders a declarative view, which means it will be painless for you to make your code more predictable and easy to debug.

 - You can still use HTML: The good news is that ReactJS gives you access to libraries while allowing you to use HTML.
-Programming has never been this user-friendly!

 What is React Native?